-As a WordPress developer, I’ve always provided extra services to my clients to provide more value to them.
+As a WordPress developer, I always strive to offer some extra services to my clients to provide more value to them.
 One of the services that I offer is web hosting.
-This hosting is offered to local clients in Kenya (but of course, is also open to clients from all over the world).
+This hosting is offered to local clients in Kenya (but, of course, is also open to clients from all over the world).

 Over the years, the hosting side of my business has been slowly growing through referrals.
-However, I know I can do more than what I’m currently doing.
+However, I know I can do better with the business.

 To start off, I’ll be taking stock of what I have as well as what needs to be done.
 Here is a rundown of the things I will be checking, in no particular order.